AdityaManojMenon/Leetcode/README.md

-# Leetcode
-This repository has some of my Leetcode solutions
+# This repository has some of my Leetcode solutions

 # Arrays
 1. Remove Duplicates from Sorted Array